 In North American culture, we usually consider eye contact as a sign of respect and as a way to provide feedback that shows the other person that you’re listening.

 But be aware, that in other cultures, eye contact might be seen as a sign of disrespect.
 Something to think about.

-Click here to download a zipped file that contains
+Click here to download a zipped file that contains the human bingo cards

 - a Word Document (.DOCx) to modify and